seainfo6150/seainfo6150/assignments/week-5.md

 # INFO6150 Week 5 Assignments
-Due by the beginning of class, week 6 (October 9).
+Due by the beginning of class, week 6 (February 12).
-You may revise once by the beginning of class, week 7 (October 16).

 This week you will be practicing working in the web app, creating a branch from an existing branch, creating a couple of React components and adding styling.